What Is Data Masking?

 Data Masking That Can Facilitate Best Practices

-In short, organizations should build a data masking standard that facilitates data discovery and classification, maintains referential integrity among distinct data sources, ensures irreversibility, and can be repeated at scale.
+In short, organizations should build a data masking standard that facilitates sensitive data discovery, can maintain referential integrity among distinct data sources when necessary, considers the role of governance, and can be repeated at scale.
 These best practices, while distinct from one another, may be easier to achieve than you think.

 Want to experience how Immuta’s policies enable powerful and effective data masking?
 Try out our new self-guided walkthrough demo.